bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 Aggregating heteregoenous content types isn't straight forward using Django's ORM.
-We could make use of the `ContentType` model and filter on objects that were in one of our several story model types, or we could join together several querysets as lists as parse as Python.
+We could make use of the `ContentType` model and filter on objects that were in one of our several story model types, or we could join together several querysets as Python lists.
 We could also perform a UNION query in a Raw queryset.
 That's pretty appealing but the one thing I don't like about adding too many raw queries into Django apps is the fragility.